protocols & related

 Investigators are advised that because the University is a state institution, all protocols, Continuing (Annual) Reviews, amendments to the protocols, and related paperwork are considered public documents.
 Hence, this paperwork is subject to the Ohio Open Records laws.

 e-Protocol is NEOMED’S electronic IACUC protocol submission system. e-Protocol is web-based, so it can be accessed from anywhere.
-You will need to use Firefox as your browser.
-A free browser download is available at: https://www.mozzilla.com.
-Follow the instruction for the download. e-Protocol can then be accessed at: https://eprotocol.neomed.edu.
+It works best with Firefox as your browser.
+A free browser download is available at: Mozzilla Follow the instruction for the download.

 Individuals will use their Windows/Office 365 credentials (NEOMED login and current password) to access the system.
 Each investigator will have their own dashboard”.
 The Investigator dashboard contains information related to e-Protocol, the IACUC, and/or other NEOMED compliance committees, etc. The dashboard also shows investigators all of their protocols, amendments, continuing reviews, etc. that they have submitted.
 Investigators and research staff will want to check their dashboard from time to time to see if there are any new messages.